SUSE/dex-operator/README.md

 * Automatic (re)configuration of a Dex instance with some [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)s.
-* Atomatic deployment/re-deployment/stop of the Dex instance depending on the current number of LDAP connectors.
+* Automatic deployment/re-deployment/stop of the Dex instance depending on the current number of LDAP connectors.
 * Automatic certificate management: the dex-operator will create a certificate and get it signed from the API server for you.

 # Current status

 **Alpha**: we are still adding features and fixing many bugs...